aaronparker/aaronparker.github.io/index.md

 ---
 ## About

-I've have about 25 years experience in IT and bring a wide range of experience in enterprise level end-user computing solutions, including server-based computing, Virtual Desktop Infrastructure, Mobility and PC deployments.
+I have 25+ years experience in IT and bring a wide range of experience in enterprise level end-user computing solutions, including server-based computing, Virtual Desktop Infrastructure, Mobility and PC deployments.

 At [Insentra](https://www.insentragroup.com) I'm the Principal Modern Workplace Architect responsible globally for methodology, pre-sales and technical designs of leading, enterprise modern workplace solutions.